elasticdog/hello-sinatra/README.md

 Contribute
 ----------

 Have ideas on how to make Hello Sinatra better?
 Great!
-Just [fork the project](http://help.github.com/fork-a-repo/), make your changes, and then [send a pull request](http://help.github.com/send-pull-requests/).
+Just [fork the project](http://help.github.com/fork-a-repo/), create a new branch, make your changes, push them back, and [send a pull request](http://help.github.com/send-pull-requests/).

 License
 -------